 Take a look at 3 drills that Tyler Ferrell recommends to use with Hackmotion Biofeedback.

 3 HackMotion Biofeedback Drills

-Drill 1: For players who tend to really cup the lead wrist at the top and open the clubface too much.
-They have too much wrist extension at the top, so if they make the wrist flatter at the top, it is also easier to get it flat or slightly bowed during downswing and impact.
+Drill 1: This drill is for players who tend to cup the lead wrist at the top and open the clubface too much.
+They have too much wrist extension at the top, so if they make the wrist flatter at the top, the wrist will also be flat or slightly bowed during downswing and impact.

 1. Set Hackmotion real-time biofeedback to make a sound when lead wrist is flat or slightly bowed, biofeedback range -20 degrees (flexion/bowing) to 0 degrees (flat).